wrnrio/wrnr-docker/README.md

 ## Using WRNR.io ##
 - Login to the UI by selecting the IP address of the EC2 instance
 - The product comes with a self-signed certificate that can be accepted by _Firefox_ or with _Chrome_ download the certificate and import to keychain (for mac only)
-- Signup and confirm code and you're all set to use WRNR.io
+- Register and confirm code and you're all set to use WRNR.io